World energy resources: Fossil fuel

 Remaining reserves of fossil fuel are estimated as:

 These are the proven energy reserves; real reserves may be four or more times larger.
 These numbers are very uncertain.
 Estimating the remaining fossil fuels on the planet depends on a detailed understanding of Earth's crust.
-With modern drilling technology, we can drill wells in up to 3 km of water to verify the exact composition of the geology; but half of the ocean is deeper than 3 km, leaving about a third of the planet beyond the reach of detailed analysis.
+With modern drilling technology, wells can be drilled in up to 3 km of water to verify the exact composition of the geology; but half of the ocean is deeper than 3 km, leaving about a third of the planet beyond the reach of detailed analysis.

 There is uncertainty in the total amount of reserves, but also in how much of these can be recovered gainfully, for technological, economic and political reasons, such as the accessibility of fossil deposits, the levels of sulfur and other pollutants in the oil and the coal, transportation costs, and societal instability in producing regions.
 In general the easiest to reach deposits are the first extracted.